george1459/HPC.system.swift.overview/README.md

 # HPC.system.swift.overview

+**09/16 Note: This document is being constantly updated as I recollect source files**

-This gives an overview of the structure of `/group/phys_heastro/swift/download` folder
+This gives an overview of the structure of `/group/phys_heastro/swift/download` folder.

 ## Directory Overview